Skip to content

 19872UDPISC auto-discovery (multi-instance setups only)No

-Port 8080 is the only port that must be accessible for a standard single-room deployment.
+Port 8080 is the only port that must be accessible for a standard single-room deployment when HTTPS is off (the default).
 This is configurable via the OPENAVC_PORT environment variable or system.json.

 Port 19500 is used by the device simulator during development and testing.
 It is only active when the simulator is running.
 It does not need to be accessible from other machines.